xan2622/awesome-blender/README.md

 - [IOR_reference](https://github.com/diegogangl/IOR_reference): a blender addon that display IOR values in a list.
 - [QuickSwitch](https://github.com/schroef/QuickSwitch): a helper to quick switch workspaces and view render menu in viewport.
 - [MiraTools](https://github.com/mifth/mifthtools): 3dcoat, houdini, modo mesh exchange tools and more.
 See also its [BlenderArtists thread](https://blenderartists.org/t/miratools/637385).
-- [HDRI Sun Aligner](https://github.com/akej74/hdri-sun-aligner): HDRI Sun Aligner is a Blender 2.8 addon for automatically rotating an object (e.g. a sun) to match the brightest point in a HDRI environment texture.
 - [Modifier List](https://blenderartists.org/t/modifier-list-1-5-1/1147752): Alternative UI layout for modifiers with handy features.
 Available also inside the sidebar and as a popup.
 - [Blender Addon Updater](https://github.com/CGCookie/blender-addon-updater): For addons developers.
 With this Python module, developers can create auto-checking for updates with their blender addons as well as one-click version installs.